-We put much thought into strategising which employee is At Asian Paints, we have been at the forefront of providing suited for our myriad ongoing CSR Initiatives.
-Our volunteering relief to those affected by disasters and natural calamities. initiatives are made keeping in mind parameters of empathy, Some initiatives undertaken have been discussed: expertise, time and effort.
-Additionally, activities are also • Response to Cyclone Fani that hit the Puri district mapped out in terms of the intensity of engagement.
-For in Odisha in May 2019 where we conducted a relief instance, one-time contributions are required for programmes, programme between May and June 2019 to distribute such as donation drives, Plogging, among others, whereas hygiene and shelter kits to 1,500 families in the villages interventions, such as Naya Savera, Me Superhero, Pro-bono of Jharapada, Panichhatra, Ranapada, Shorishapada, volunteering, audio book recordings require more regular and Benipur and Sapuasahi. rigorous participation.
+We put much thought into strategising which employee is suited for our myriad ongoing CSR Initiatives.
+Our volunteering initiatives are made keeping in mind parameters of empathy, expertise, time and effort.
+Additionally, activities are also mapped out in terms of the intensity of engagement.
+For instance, one-time contributions are required for programmes, such as donation drives, Plogging, among others, whereas interventions, such as Naya Savera, Me Superhero, Pro-bono volunteering, audio book recordings require more regular and rigorous participation.